 Or what that has to do with the term F-stop?

 And just what the heck depth of field is?!

 Then you’re in the perfect place!
 In this blog post we’re going to go over what Aperture is, what the term F-stop means, plus what depth of field is and how we can use it for creative photos!

 Ready?
 Let’s dive in!

 Before we get stuck in to today’s post, I want to let you know about a comprehensive freebie that goes along with it!
 I’ve created an 8 page guide and cheat sheet on Aperture, shooting in Aperture Priority Mode, along with a cheat sheet that has some suggested “numbers” for you for your Aperture, ISO and Shutter Speed settings, so you’ll have everything you need to learn about Aperture at your fingertips.
-Simply click the button below to enter your email and get this freebie delivered right to your inbox!
+Go here to grab it!

 What is Aperture?

 Aperture is ONE element of our exposure triangle (the other two are Shutter Speed and ISO) and all three elements work together to control exposure - in words, how light or how dark our image is.